sihongho/sihongho.github.io/_pages/ research.md

     <li>Significant improvement in different metrics (energy, fairness, profit) in interconnected CPS</li>
 </ul>

+**See the following projects about applications and theories of Robust MARL**
 <!-- pages/projects.md -->
 <div class="projects">
 {%- if site.enable_project_categories and page.display_categories %}